Middle-Square Weyl Sequence RNG: Parallel Usage and Jump Ahead

 This RNG is well suited to parallel processing.
 Creating a separate stream of data is simply a matter of choosing a unique integer.
-Assume we have a super-computer with N processing elements and n identifies a given processing element (0 $\leq$ n $<$ N).
+Assume we have a supercomputer with N cores and n identifies a given core (0 $\leq$ n $<$ N).
 One could initialize the state for each instance of the RNG as shown in the example above.
+That is, one would set \mbox{x = w = s} using either init\_rand\_digits(n) or seed[n].

+An alternative way to produce streams would be to use the jump ahead method mentioned in the previous section.
+Assume that seed is an entry from seed.h.
+One could produce a stream of length of a trillion for core n as shown below.
+The jump ahead routine is in the msws32 include file.
+It advances the Weyl sequence by the specified amount.
+It also randomizes the x value so that the streams produced will be relatively random.

+Given that the length of a Weyl sequence is $ 2^{64} $, one could generate about 18 million streams of length a trillion using just one seed.
+Should more streams be needed, one could use additional seeds.
+This method would reduce the total number of seeds needed for a given application.